Building client-side apps with React

 }

 since the Thing function is trying to return two objects.
-The solution to this is to wrap sibling elements in a parent <div> (or use a Fragment).
+The solution to this is to wrap sibling elements in a Fragment.

 Composing components